yvelikova/axway-open-docs/content/en/docs/central/connect-aws-gateway/ssl-tls-advanced-1.md

   SSL secured using TLS1.2 and the appropriate secured default Cipher Suite.
   However, you can choose to change the default to use different variable values for protocols and supported Cipher Suites that meet your own requirements.
-See the variable tables in [Deploy your agents] (/docs/central/connect-aws-gateway/deploy-your-agents-1/).
+See the variable tables in [Deploy your agents](/docs/central/connect-aws-gateway/deploy-your-agents-1/).
 ---
 {{< alert title="Note" color="primary" >}}TLS 1.3 is not yet supported by AMPLIFY Central.{{< /alert >}}